 - Clinging to their owner for security

-Dog anxiety symptoms of panic attacks may include these signs as well as others that are specific to your dog’s needs and personality traits.
-Dogs who suffer from dog anxiety may also have other symptoms that are not related to anxiety attacks.
+Symptoms of panic attacks in dogs may include the above signs as well as others that are specific to your pup’s needs and personality traits.
+Dogs who suffer from dog anxiety may also have other signs that are not related to anxiety attacks.

 What Causes Panic Attacks in Dogs?

-Some of the more common ones include:
+Some of the more common causes include:

-- Response to a painful or frightening experience, even if it happened years ago
+- Response to a painful or frightening experience, even if it happened years ago.

 - Abuse or other major trauma can trigger anxiety in dogs.

-How Long Can a Dog Panic Attack Last?
+How Long Can a Panic Attack Last?

 Can Dogs Have Panic Attacks at Night?

 This is similar to humans who wake up from a nightmare or dream without warning and feel extremely frightened.

 What Do I Do If My Dog is Having a Panic Attack?

-Your furry friend’s safety is the most important thing to consider during a dog panic attack.
+Your canine companion’s safety is the most important thing to consider during an anxiety attack.
 If your dog begins running around full speed or moving quickly in any direction, it may be hard for you to get out of the way.

 Ways to Prevent Your Dog from Having a Panic Attack